A complete guide to Cambridge IGCSE Physical Education

 Grading

 Cambridge IGCSE Physical Education is graded A* to G. There is no tiering.
-All students sit the same theory paper and follow the same practical and coursework requirements.
+All students sit the same theory paper and follow the same four-sport practical requirements.
 Any grade is in reach.

 Grade boundaries shift every series and are published by Cambridge on results day each August (for June) and January (for November).
-For PE, boundaries vary because so much of the grade is internally assessed and externally moderated rather than set by a single exam paper.
+For PE, boundaries vary because half of the grade is internally assessed and externally moderated rather than set by a single exam paper.

 Want to see the latest boundaries?
 Cambridge publishes full grade threshold tables on the CAIE website for both the June and November series.
 Search for "Cambridge IGCSE Physical Education 0413 grade thresholds" plus the year and series.